PopovEvgeniy/7zipsfxstudio/readme.txt

 2.3.2: The small changes.
 2.3.2.1-2.3.2.2: The documentation has been updated.
 2.3.3: The source code was recompiled under Lazarus 4.0 RC1.
+2.3.4: The source code was recompiled under Lazarus 4.0 RC3.